lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

 * filtering the aggregated data with the aggregation filters
 * printing the aggregated data with the output filters

+The default is that the program prints information about jobs, collected from the input records.
+The `--load` switch instead instructs it to print information about the load on the systems in the logs.

+### Major operation options

+`--load=<what>`

+  Instead of printing information about jobs the program will print information about the load on the systems.
+The `what` is `all` (print load at each recorded instant separately), `last` (print only the load at last instant in the selected records), `hourly` (aggregate data in hourly buckets and print hourly averages), or `daily` (ditto daily buckets).

+  See `--loadfmt` for how to format the output.

 ### Log file computation options